NHSDigital/nhs-login-help-centre/README.md

 ### Article pages

-These pages place their content in the article page template that generates related the side menu and breadcrumbs They require the following keys:
+These pages place their content in the article page template that generates related the side menu and breadcrumbs.
+They require the following keys contained at the top of every article:

 - `title`: Page title
 - `subtitle`: A description of the page